 The species composition of the BMUS is reflective of what was landed at the time the Bottomfish FMP was developed.
 The BMUS were refined during the Ecosystem Component Amendment to determine species that are in need of conservation and management.
 The bottomfish fisheries in the territories have evolved over time with the rise and fall of the large vessels, export of deep water snapper species, and a series of fisheries development projects.
 There is a need to revisit the designated BMUS to determine whether the current species composition of the complexes remain representative of the fisheries.
-There is also a need to view the BMUS complex not as single unit with diverse species but potentially as individual species or with smaller groupings with similar life history characteristics.
+There is also a need to determine if viewing the BMUS complex as individual species or in smaller groupings with similar life history characteristics would be preferable to managing the complex as a single unit with diverse species.